ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Recovery using healthy monitor(s)
 ---------------------------------

-If there are surviving monitors, we can always :ref:`replace
-<adding-and-removing-monitors>` the corrupted monitor with a new one.
-After the
-new monitor boots, it will synchronize with a healthy peer.
-After the new monitor is fully synchronized, it will be able to serve clients.
+If the cluster contains surviving Monitors, the corrupted Monitor can be :ref:`replaced <adding-and-removing-monitors>` with a new Monitor.
+After the new Monitor boots, it will synchronize with a healthy peer.
+After the new Monitor is fully synchronized, it will be able to serve clients.

 .. _mon-store-recovery-using-osds: